 • Work Experience

 • Developing employability skills through exposure to local businesses

 • Continued support with UCAS applications for University and also Higher Apprenticeships

 • If university isn’t for you, understand different opportunities available and support with employability skills development

 • Careers networking with a range of local and national businesses

 • Working with a range of local employers to identify skills required for interviews and a range of different careers

 All students receive independent careers guidance to meet their individual needs.

 Education and apprenticeship providers are regularly invited to speak to the students, either as a whole group or as small targeted groups.

-If any provider would like to request to be part of the Careers Programme please contact Natasha Davies (Assistant Principal for CEIAG) via email email@example.com.
-There is scope within our PSHCE and Assembly programme which could include some lessons as well as the Careers Fair in February (where time and facilities are available) to raise the awareness of the opportunities available to all young people.
+If any provider would like to request to be part of the Careers Programme please contact Natasha Box (Assistant Headteacher for CEIAG) via email email@example.com.
+There is scope within our PSHCE and Assembly programme which could include some lessons as well as the Careers Fair in March (where time and facilities are available) to raise the awareness of the opportunities available to all young people.
 This could be through presentations in the main hall, or smaller group work with targeted individuals (access to most equipment is possible with the appropriate notice).